 The site title links to the homepage of the named site.

 An optional “affiliation” area exists for providing hierarchical context to a site title.
 The site title area must only be used to identify your site.
 Any named entities in these areas must be linked to the home page of that entity.

-Breadcrumbs are a link trail through hierarchy of the site back to the university's homepage.
-Breadcrumbs are required on all pages, with these exceptions.
+Breadcrumbs are a link trail through hierarchy of the site back to the university’s homepage.
+Breadcrumbs are recommended on all pages except the home page.